Federal Aviation Administration, DOT.

 Richard Monschke, Aviation Safety Engineer, FAA, Rotorcraft Directorate, Rotorcraft Standards Staff, Fort Worth, Texas 76193-0110, telephone (817) 222-5116, fax (817) 222-5961.End Further Info End Preamble Start Supplemental Information

-A proposal to amend 14 CFR part 39 by superseding AD 2001-18-13, Amendment 39-12439 (66 FR 47878, September 14, 2001), for the specified model helicopters was published in the Federal Register on June 5, 2003 (68 FR 33663).
-The action proposed retaining the requirements to add the AD or a statement to the Rotorcraft Flight Manual (RFM) informing the pilot to reduce power and land as soon as practicable if a thump-like sound followed by unusual vibration occurs during flight.
-Also, the action proposed retaining the requirements to visually inspect each strut for a crack or a break; to record the inspections in the historical or equivalent record; to re-mark and relocate the strut, as appropriate; to replace any unairworthy strut with an airworthy strut; and to establish or revise life limits for certain struts.
-In addition to the requirements in the current AD, that action proposed adding the ECD Model EC135 P2 and EC135 T2 helicopters to the applicability and replacing certain life-limited struts with titanium struts.
+A proposal to amend 14 CFR part 39 by superseding AD 2003-20-11, Amendment 39-13329 (68 FR 58581, October 10, 2003), for the specified Eurocopter model helicopters was published in the Federal Register on June 2, 2004 (69 FR 31051).
+The action proposed to require adding the AD or a statement to the RFM informing the pilot to reduce power and land as soon as practicable if a thump-like sound followed by unusual vibration occurs during flight; visually inspecting the strut for a crack or a break before the first flight of each day; replacing any unairworthy strut with an airworthy strut; replacing all aluminum struts with titanium struts on or before accumulating 500 hours time-in service (TIS) or no later than December 31, 2004, whichever occurs first; installing the struts in pairs; and canceling the once-only transfer and remarking of certain struts.

 List of Subjects in 14 CFR Part 39End List of Subjects